Sourced Advocate Composite Persona Architecture

 S

-"Research shows" scores near zero.
-A named practitioner's documented position — with specific traceable grounding — scores high.
+"Research shows" is not a source.
+A named practitioner's documented position, with specific traceable grounding, is.
 The dimension asks not whether the composite knows things, but whether it knows where it knows them from.

 T